 You might just need a guide and a little something to write on while you read this post.
 I’ve got your back.

-Download the free guide that will help you implement all of this advice with actionable, step-by-step information.
-You’ll also get a free marketing calendar template (plus bonus social + email marketing calendars) to help you plan all your content in advance.
+Download our free guide that will help you implement all of this advice with actionable, step-by-step information.
+You’ll also get a five different Excel marketing calendar templates:

 And when you’re ready to use a tool designed to be your marketing calendar, get started with 14 free days of CoSchedule.

 In fact, they’re now considered a faux pas and seen as a mere “business guess.”
 But that wasn’t always the case.
 Before the lean startup, the business plan was a document that assumed we knew everything there was to know about our business, a plan set in stone.
 It was done, or so we thought.